Contact Us | Call for your FREE in-home assessment 781-245-1880

 Inability to care for themselves

 Often elders also begin struggling with their personal care as they develop health and age-related problems.
-Physical limitations such as lack of vision, decreased mobility, or unsteadiness can make it challenging and unsafe for the elder to bath and groom themselves.
+Physical limitations such as lack of vision, decreased mobility, or unsteadiness can make it challenging and unsafe for the elders to bathe and groom themselves.
 Our home health aides are trained to assist with personal care to ensure the client is well taken care of and safe.
 Accepting personal care for the first time can be challenging, so our aides are taught to promote safety and also encourage independence and comfort in their relationships with their clients.
 Prior to starting personal care, an ABC nurse will meet with you and your loved one to develop a care plan that meets their needs and also discuss their personality, habits, and lifestyle to ensure their ABC caregiver is well matched.
 Our nurses provide ongoing supervision of our staff to ensure we are providing the best care possible for your loved one.

 Although these conversations can be upsetting and challenging to the family, they are necessary for adding help for the elder to ensure their safety.
-After speaking with their loved one and discussing their challenges, it may be time to introduce homecare to promote safety and wellbeing.
+After speaking with their loved ones and discussing their challenges, it may be time to introduce homecare to promote safety and wellbeing.
 Give ABC a call with your questions and to schedule a free in-home assessment.
 We are here to help you!
 Our compassionate team has extensive experience in helping families through this transition stage.
 Introducing and accepting home care can be challenging, but our experienced staff are experts at helping your loved one through this time.
 ABC is able to provide insight and suggestions on methods that will help make this crucial transition period as smooth and stress-free as possible for both the elder and their family.
 In addition, our caring field staff are also trained and coached to make the transition to home care positive and welcoming for your loved one.

 ABC’s talented and experienced staff are here to help assist your loved one with their daily needs and keep them in the comfort of their own home.
 Our Client Care Coordinator team works to pair our skilled caregivers with your family member to make a comfortable, fitting match to help make the process of accepting home care less stressful.
 We offer a customized schedule tailored to your loved one’s needs that can change as their needs change.
 ABC’s nurses, coordinators, and home health aides are here to help your loved one age in their home as happily, safely, and comfortably as possible.
 Give us a call at 781-245-1880 today to see how we can help you and your family with our personalized home care services!